-Like Germany, the Netherlands is a non-producing nation but a major transit route in Europe.
-In Europe’s canned tuna sector, the Netherlands ranks as the fifth highest importer from non-European suppliers to being the second-largest importer with a total of 41,226 tonnes of canned tuna imported in 2018.
-This figure is slightly lower than 2016 and 2017 volumes, which were 46,993 and 49,120 tonnes respectively, but represents a marginal improvement from 2015 (38,927 tonnes).
+Like Germany, the Netherlands is a non-producing nation, but is a major transit route in Europe.
+In Europe’s canned tuna sector, the Netherlands rose from being the fifth-largest importer from non-European suppliers to being the second-largest importer with a total of 60,616 tonnes of canned tuna imported in 2019.
+This was an increase of 47% compared to 2018, as the Netherlands positions itself not only as a major trade hub in Europe, but also as a consumer of canned tuna products.

 Tuna products are transported and moved through Dutch seaports and warehouses to Europe’s supermarkets.
 The Netherlands’ major markets for canned tuna re-exports are Germany, France, Belgium and Italy.
-Dutch exports to these four markets have grown considerably since 2014.
+Dutch exports to these 4 markets have grown considerably since 2014.
 However, in 2019, the re-exports slowed down, in particular to its main trading partners within Europe, such as Germany and France.
 For you, this may mean that the Netherlands is also increasing its local consumption and could therefore offer an interesting opportunity, not only as a trading hub, but also as a market on its own.

 The founder of Dutch pole-and-line tuna brand Fish Tales recently launched a campaign called Stop Foute Tonijn.
 The campaign claims that 93% of the canned tuna that households purchase in the Netherlands is ‘wrong tuna’ (foute tonijn in Dutch), based on a study by IRI market research agency.
 According to the campaign, the ‘right tuna’ can be identified in the 3.11% of canned tuna carrying the MSC logo, which is caught using pole and line.
 Those that are not MSC certified and not caught by pole and line fall in the ‘wrong tuna’ category.